Next Unit of Computing: Gemini Lake (June Canyon)

 The UCFF system kit (NUC7PJYH and NUC7CJYH) models, codenamed June Canyon, based on 7th generation Pentium & Celeron-branded Gemini Lake SoC 14 nm processor family.
 They were launched in Q1/2018.

 RAM: DDR4-2400 1.2V SO-DIMM.

-Officially as stated in intel ark for NUC7PJYH model max memory size is 8GB.
-There have been reports of "over-ramming" to 16GB and 24GB without any problems while running in 24x7 environments.
+Officially as stated in intel ark for NUC7PJYH model max memory size is 8 GB.
+There have been reports of "over-ramming" to 16 GB, 24 GB or 32 GB without any problems while running in 24x7 environments.

 Max memory supported stated in BIOS dmidecode is: